ROI (return of investment)

 ROI 190/1240 = ca 16% ROI

-In the second example we see that you win more money playing $100+5 supposing the performance used here.
-And as you also can see the ROI in poker doesn't need to be very good when you playing on higher limits because you will win pretty much money even with a relative small return of investment.
+The second example shows that you are winning more money playing $100+$5 given the performances (6,6 out of 10 vs. 6,2 out of 10).
+As you can see, the ROI in poker doesn't need to be extremely good when you are playing at higher limits because you will win pretty much money even with a relative small return of investment in percentage.

-These kinds of comparing can also made for comparing SNGs with MTTs and so on.
+These kinds of calculations can also be made for comparing SNGs with MTTs and other situations.